Check Library¶

 Redundancy is avoided by excluding the expected value which is the same as the value received.

-also provides another way of doing this using the result
+another way of doing this using the result

 function.
 The call